-- Solicit funds and build relationships with major donors; - Garner small cash contributions from numerous contributors; - Manage and develop complex relationships with large numbers of constituents; - Communicate their accomplishments and the importance of their mission online and offline; - Comply with complex accounting, tax and reporting requirements that differ from those for traditional businesses; - Solicit cash and in-kind contributions from businesses to help raise money or deliver products and services; - Provide a wide array of programs and services to individual constituents; and - Improve the data collection and information sharing capabilities of their employees, volunteers and donors by creating and providing distributed access to centralized databases.
+- Solicit funds and build relationships with major donors; - Garner small cash contributions from numerous contributors; - Manage and develop complex relationships with large numbers of constituents; - · Communicate their accomplishments and the importance of their mission online and offline; - Comply with complex accounting, tax and reporting requirements that differ from those for traditional businesses; - Solicit cash and in-kind contributions from businesses to help raise money or deliver products and services; - Provide a wide array of programs and services to individual constituents; and - Improve the data collection and information sharing capabilities of their employees, volunteers and donors by creating and providing distributed access to centralized databases.

-In addition, the recent challenging economic environment has had a negative impact on donations, and we believe the nonprofit sector has an even greater need for operational efficiencies to maximize the services they can deliver.
 Because of these challenges, we believe nonprofit organizations can benefit from software applications specifically designed to serve their particular needs.